 The genes didn’t turn on until the scientists wanted them to – either before or after they exposed the mice to loud noises.
 The scientists turned on the NT3 genes by giving a dose of the drug tamoxifen, which triggered the supporting cells to make more of the protein.
 Before and after this step, they tested the mice’s hearing using an approach called auditory brainstem response or ABR – the same test used on humans.

 The result: the mice with extra NT3 regained their hearing over a period of two weeks, and were able to hear much better than mice without the extra NT3 production.
 The scientists also did the same with another nerve cell growth factor, or neurotrophin, called BDNF, but did not see the same effect on hearing.

-Now that NT3’s role in making and maintaining ribbon synapses has become clear, Corfas says the next challenge is to study it in human ears, and to look for drugs that can work like NT3 does.
-Corfas has some drug candidates in mind, and hopes to partner with industry to look for others.
+Now that NT3’s role in making and maintaining ribbon synapses has become clear, Corfas says the next challenge is to study it in human ears and to look for drugs that can work like NT3 does.
+Corfas has some drug candidates in mind and hopes to partner with the industry to look for others.